AliasFactory/Godot_Fast_WFC/README.md

 ### Building

-You should have the `godot-cpp` cloned next to this repository's folder.
+You should have [godot-cpp](github.com/godotengine/godot-cpp/) cloned next to this repository's folder.
 Ensure that you have built the templates for linking to your specified platform/target/arch before you attempt to build the addon.

 ```zsh
 scons platform=... arch=...